The Transformative Influence of LLMs on Software Development & Developer Productivity: Survey Findings

 \subsubsection{Time to Completion \& Success}

-Efficient tools have the potential to reduce the time span required to realize a task, encompassing the time to select, implement, and subsequently validate a solution against user specifications.
+Efficient tools can potentially reduce the time span required to realize a task, encompassing the time to select, implement, and subsequently validate a solution against user specifications.
 In the industrial realm, time is of great significance and has profound implications for organizational success.
 Recent research indicates that the use of \apps{} can positively influence this dimension~\cite{liang2023understanding}.